vigneshv92/Machine-Learning/Notes/Software_Engineering.md

 ----
-## Welcome To Software Engineering Practices Part I
+## Welcome To Software Engineering Practices
 ----
 In this lesson, you'll learn about the following practices of software engineering and how they apply in data science.